enilaester/Bootcamp-Data-Analytics-Resilia/Individual Projects/README.md

-### Todo8 - Exploratory Analysis of a Company's’ Employees
+### Todo8 - Exploratory Analysis of a Company's Employees

 >***Briefing**: In this new task, you must conduct an exploratory analysis of the employee data for 'Milsa Company' to enable the company's leaders to obtain a better understanding of their current workforce.
 Prior to conducting the exploration, it is necessary to inspect the data quality, including outliers, and to perform cleaning if necessary.
 You should answer the following questions:*
 >